MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 ##### Your responsibilities

 Expose your storage systems only over a private network, for instance using Private Link.
-Also, restrict access from the nodepool subnet(s) that require it.
+Also, restrict access from the node pool subnet(s) that require it.
 Keep state out of the cluster and in its own dedicated security zone.

-Microsoft Azure uses network segregation and NAT to separate customer traffic from management traffic.

 #### Requirement 1.3.7